sstirlin/MSBX5420Spring2019/0601installspark/README.md

 I will demonstrate in lecture how to connect to both HDFS and Spark from Jupyter, but if you are curious then you can check out [this example Jupyter notebook](hello_world_spark.ipynb).

-When you are done with the HDFS and Spark clusters you can shut them down by entering the following into a terminal (inside your Linux VM):
+When you are done with the HDFS and Spark clusters you can shut them down with the following
+commands:
 ```
 cd ~/work/docker-spark/
 docker-compose down